andersbandt/Financial-Analyzer/README.md

 There will have to be some error handling to determine if the sum of all children is greater than the cap of the parent budget.

-For software implementation, might want to make Budget a subcategory of Category?
+IDEA: For software implementation, might want to make Budget a subcategory of Category?

 ## Investments